Locations:

 What are uric acid stones?

 Uric acid stones are one of four types of kidney stones.
 A kidney stone is a collection of minerals and salt that hardens.
-Kidney stones form in the kidneys or urinary tract, the path that urine takes to leave the body.
-They can cause pain and blood in the urine, but treatment can help.
+Kidney stones form in your kidneys or urinary system — the path that urine (pee) takes to leave your body.

 Advertisement